SpendNode Rating for RedotPay

 - FX fee: $0 (domestic base currency)

-His verdict: "For high-volume HKD spending, the 1% conversion is the only cost.
+His verdict: "For high-volume HKD spending, the 1% conversion plus the ~2% fee on ATM cash are the costs.
 No annual fee, no staking required.
 The $100K per-transaction limit handles my property deposits and business payments that other cards reject."

 Setup: